gorgdel/Vaultwarden-Automated/README.md

 # What is this??
-This will aid and install the free version of Bitwarden ([Vaultwarden](https://github.com/dani-garcia/vaultwarden)) This is Debian based distros
+This will aid and install the free version of Bitwarden ([Vaultwarden](https://github.com/dani-garcia/vaultwarden)) This is for Debian based distros

 # How do I use this?
 ```bash